sassoftware/sas-studio-custom-steps/NLP - Score Text Classifier/README.md

 1. A SAS Viya 4 environment (monthly release 2023.02 or later) with SAS Studio Flows.

-2. **At runtime: an active connection to CAS:** This custom step requires Cloud Analytics Services.
+2. **At runtime: an active connection to CAS:** This custom step requires SAS Cloud Analytics Services (CAS).
 Ensure you have an active CAS connection available prior to running the same.

 3. A SAS Visual Text Analytics (VTA) license.